 LORINSER, Carl Maria Franz.
 Berlin 12.3.1821 — Breslau 12.11.1893.
 German Catholic Theologian interested in Sanskrit.
-Son of a physician in a family originally coming from Bohemia.
-After school in Oppeln he studied catholic theology in 1839-41 at Breslau, 1841-42 at München, and 1842-44 in Rome.
+Born of a family originally coming from Bohemia, son of Karl Ignatius L., a physician.
+After school in Oppeln he studied catholic theology in 1839-41 at Breslau, 1841-42 at Munich, and 1842-44 in Rome.
 Ordained as a priest in 1843 in Rome.
 Theol.
-Dr. 1844 München.
+Dr. 1844 Munich.
 From 1844 worked as a priest in Breslau, from 1869 member of chapter.
 He was a theologian, but also interested in Spanish language and literature and in Sanskrit.
-His Bhg. translation was very popular, but he also claimed that its main ideas were copied from the New Testament.
+His Bhagavadgītā. translation was very popular, but he also claimed that its main ideas were copied from the New Testament.

 Publications: Much on theology and philosophy, magnum opus: Das Buch der Natur.
 Entwurf einer kosmologischer Theodicee.
 1-7.
 1876-80.

-– on Spanish language and literature, German translations of Spanish classics, especially plays.
+– On Spanish language and literature, German translations of Spanish classics, especially plays.

 – Die Bhagavad-Gita. Übersetzt und erläutert.
-1869.
+36+289 p.
+Breslau 1869.

 Sources: J. Lauchert, A.D.B.
-52, 1906, 80-82; Swedish Wikipedia.
+52, 1906, 80-82; Wikipedia with photo.